thediyblogger/blog/content/blog/traffic-report-june-2019.md

 June was all about launching The DIY Blogger and getting the basics in place for growing traffic with Pinterest.

 I have not started selling <a href="/pinkarma" alt="Pin Karma - Pinterest Assistant">Pin Karma</a> subscriptions, or my Pinterest Perfection course yet, so my income on The DIY Blogger currently is $0.
 Once traffic to my blog increases and I have an engaged audience, I will open up <a href="/pinkarma" alt="Pin Karma - Pinterest Assistant">Pin Karma</a> to that audience - which could generate a good passive income by providing significant value to my audience.
+Also, at the start of the month I spammed each of my Tailwind Tribes with a lot of pins at once, making a lot of those submissions a waste, while also maxing out my 30 submissions/month limit.
+Once this resets in July, I plan to be more strategic with submitting to tribes, which should translate to better site traffic and more repins/reshares.

 Towards the end of June I modified my home page to help generate subscribers (using the <a href="https://www.leadpages.net/blog/guest-post-home-page-design-bryan-harris-videofruit/">upside-down home page</a> concept by Bryan Harris).
 I have also been publishing new content regularly, which I hope will start ranking and delivering traffic.

 ### Goals for July

-1. Pin less (10 times per day, at least 30% my content), with higher quality content that get repins to boost my engagement scores.
+1. Pin less (10 times per day, more of my own content), with higher quality content that get repins to boost my engagement scores.
-2. Continue creating new content.
+2. Continue creating new and exciting content.
-3. Create at least 5 pin images for all existing posts and schedule them to publish.
+3. Create at least 5 pin images for all existing posts and schedule them to publish with Tailwind, and submit to Tailwind Tribes.
-4. Build my subscriber list.
+4. Build up my subscriber list.

+Let me know (below in the comments) how you are doing with the growth of your own websites, and if there have been any amazing tricks you have applied recently that showed a good increase in traffic.